douglasgreen/outlines/language/english/grammar.en.md

 **Inflection**: The modification of a word to express different grammatical categories.

 **Participle**: A word formed from a verb and used as an adjective or a noun; in English, present participles end in -ing and past participles often end in -ed, -d, -t, -en, or -n.

+## Frequently Asked Questions

+1. **What is the difference between 'its' and 'it's'?**
+   - 'Its' is a possessive form of 'it' (e.g., The cat licked its paw), while 'it's' is a contraction for 'it is' or 'it has' (e.g., It's raining).

+2. **How do you use 'there', 'their', and 'they're'?**
+   - 'There' refers to a place (e.g., Over there), 'their' is a possessive form (e.g., Their house), and 'they're' is a contraction of 'they are' (e.g., They're happy).

+3. **When should I use 'who' vs 'whom'?**
+   - Use 'who' as a subject (e.g., Who is there?) and 'whom' as an object (e.g., Whom did you see?).

+4. **What is the Oxford comma?**
+   - It's the final comma in a list, used before 'and' or 'or' (e.g., We bought apples, oranges, and bananas).

+5. **How do I use semicolons?**
+   - Use a semicolon to link two independent clauses that are closely related (e.g., It’s cold outside; I will wear a coat).

+6. **What’s the difference between 'affect' and 'effect'?**
+   - 'Affect' is usually a verb meaning to influence (e.g., The weather affects my mood), and 'effect' is a noun meaning the result (e.g., The effect of the weather is noticeable).

+7. **When should 'me', 'myself', and 'I' be used?**
+   - 'I' is a subject pronoun (e.g., I went to the store), 'me' is an object pronoun (e.g., He gave me the book), and 'myself' is a reflexive pronoun used for emphasis or to refer back to the subject (e.g., I did it myself).

+8. **How do you identify a clause?**
+   - A clause is a group of words with a subject and verb.
+An independent clause can stand alone as a sentence, while a dependent clause cannot.

+9. **What is a comma splice?**
+   - A comma splice is the incorrect use of a comma to join two independent clauses without a conjunction (e.g., It is sunny, we should go outside).

+10. **When to use 'fewer' vs 'less'?**
+    - 'Fewer' is used for countable items (e.g., Fewer apples), and 'less' is for uncountable quantities (e.g., Less sugar).

+11. **What is a split infinitive and is it acceptable?**
+    - A split infinitive occurs when an adverb is placed between 'to' and the verb (e.g., to boldly go).
+It's generally acceptable in modern English.

+12. **How do you use 'lie' and 'lay'?**
+    - 'Lie' means to recline (e.g., I lie down) and does not take an object, while 'lay' means to put or place something down and requires an object (e.g., Lay the book on the table).

+13. **What is the passive voice and when should it be used?**
+    - The passive voice occurs when the subject of the sentence is acted upon (e.g., The ball was thrown by John).
+Use it to emphasize the action or when the actor is unknown or irrelevant.

+14. **How do you use 'which' and 'that'?**
+    - 'Which' is used for non-restrictive clauses (with commas), giving extra information (e.g., The book, which is on the table, is mine).
+'That' is used for restrictive clauses, essential to the meaning (e.g., The book that is on the table is mine).

+15. **What is a dangling modifier?**
+    - A dangling modifier is a word or phrase that modifies a word not clearly stated in the sentence (e.g., Walking to school, the flowers were beautiful).

+16. **How do you use 'among' and 'between'?**
+    - Use 'between' for distinct, individual items (even if there are more than two) and 'among' for groups or non-specific items (e.g., Choose between red, blue, and green; Divide the food among the children).

+17. **What is the subjunctive mood?**
+    - The subjunctive mood is used for wishes, hypotheticals, or statements contrary to fact (e.g., If I were a bird, I would fly).

+18. **What is the difference between 'can' and 'may'?**
+    - 'Can' implies ability or capacity (e.g., Can you lift this?), while 'may' suggests permission (e.g., May I leave the room?).

+19. **How do you use 'ensure', 'insure', and 'assure'?**
+    - 'Ensure' means to make sure, 'insure' relates to insurance, and 'assure' means to reassure or make someone confident (e.g., Ensure your safety; Insure your car; Assure her of your honesty).

+20. **What is a gerund?**
+    - A gerund is a verb form ending in '-ing' that functions as a noun (e.g., Swimming is fun).